brittlallen/p3-classifying_reddit_posts/README.md

 Problem Statement
 ----
-Develop a NLP model to a classification model that can distinguish which of two subreddits, ([r/menstruation](https://www.reddit.com/r/menstruation) or [r/BabyBumps](https://www.reddit.com/r/BabyBumps)), a particular post belongs to.
+Develop a classification model that can distinguish which of two subreddits, ([r/menstruation](https://www.reddit.com/r/menstruation) or [r/BabyBumps](https://www.reddit.com/r/BabyBumps)), a particular post belongs to.

 ## Executive Summary